-To use your DMX2dim wireless dimmer you will need:
+To use your DMX4dim-500 wireless dimmer you will need:

-- A DMX lighting console. - An RC4Magic Series 2 or Series 3 DMXio Transceiver. - A battery or DC power supply for the dimmer and loads you will be operating with it.
+- · A DMX lighting console. - An RC4Magic Series 2 or Series 3 DMXio Transceiver - A battery or DC power supply for the dimmer and loads you will be operating with it. - Anderson PowerPole shells and pins (one set has been provided with your DMX4dim-500), and a crimping tool for those pins.